Customs and expressions vary all around the world.

 Be aware of how you take up space, too.
 In some cultures, it’s polite to leave a certain amount of distance between people, while in others this may make people uncomfortable.

-2. Addressing People
+2. Cultural Differences in Addressing People

 First impressions are everything, so it’s essential that you get things right from the first point of communication.